sf-wdi-31/schedule/week-7-training.md

   * If you're not feeling cars, create an entirely different class following the same examples (plants? phones? baseball players?)!  **Following along in code is a great strategy for reading docs on unfamiliar topics!**
   * If you want to split this longer reading up a little, good break points are before "Inheritance" and before "Modules".

+2. If you have time after the reading, finish the <b>first 3 methods in each of the exercises</b> of this [training](https://github.com/sf-wdi-31/ruby_method_drills).
+This should only be complete after the OOP Reading.

 <!--